semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Aws cli 1.18.129 -> 1.18.142
 - Docker-compose 1.26.2 -> 1.27.2
 - Heroku 7.42.13 -> 7.43.0
-- Php 7.2.31 -> 7.2.33
+- PHP 7.2.31 -> 7.2.33
-- Php 7.3.21 -> 7.3.22
+- PHP 7.3.21 -> 7.3.22
-- Php 7.4.9 -> 7.4.10
+- PHP 7.4.9 -> 7.4.10

 To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of September 7, 2020
 **(Improved) New UI improvements and fixes**
 **(New)** Timestamps - in job logs you can now enable timestamps for command output lines.
-**(Improved)** In the workflow page it is now clearly specified if the pipeline was stopped by branch deletion.
+**(Improved)** On the workflow page, it is now clearly specified if the pipeline was stopped by branch deletion.
 **(Fixed)** Automated scrolling to the selected pipeline was removed in the workflow page.
-**(Fixed)** Fixed the issue where `exit_code` of the last executed command in the job log was missing.
+**(Fixed)** Fixed the issue where the `exit_code` of the last executed command in the job log was missing.
 **(Fixed)** Fixed several performance and stability issues that were causing 500s on multiple pages.

-If you want to try out the new UI but it's not yet rolled out to your organization, please reach out to [our support team](mailto:support@semaphoreci.com).
+If you want to try out the new UI, but it hasn't yet rolled out to your organization, please reach out to [our support team](mailto:support@semaphoreci.com).

 **(Improved) macOS Xcode11 image update**
-**(Updated)** Xcode 11.7 installed, to switch version simply use `xcversion select 11.7`
+**(Updated)** Xcode 11.7 installed.
+To switch version simply use `xcversion select 11.7`
 **(Removed)** Xcode 11.2.1 removed from the images.

 **(Updated)** Updated packages: